Enchanted Rock

 Enchanted Rock is a pink granite mountain located in the Llano Uplift about 17 mi north of Fredericksburg, Texas and 24 mi south of Llano, Texas, United States.
-Enchanted Rock State Natural Area, which includes Enchanted Rock and surrounding land, spans the border between Gillespie and Llano counties, south of the Llano River.
+Enchanted Rock State Natural Area, which includes Enchanted Rock and surrounding land, spans the border between Gillespie and Llano counties.
 Enchanted Rock covers roughly 640 acre and rises around 425 ft above the surrounding terrain to an elevation of 1825 ft above sea level.
 It is the largest pink granite monadnock in the United States.
-Enchanted Rock State Natural Area, a part of the Texas state park system, includes 1644 acre.
-In 1936, the area was designated a Recorded Texas Historic Landmark.
 In 1971, Enchanted Rock was designated as a National Natural Landmark by the National Park Service.
 Enchanted Rock was rated in 2017 as the best campsite in Texas in a 50-state survey.
-The State Natural Area had 307,686 visitors in 2022.